 Cash must flow for businesses to find success.
 Bad cash flow leads to unsuccessful businesses.
 A bookie’s sportsbook business must also have great cash flow.
 If your clients can’t deposit with ease, they won’t play with you.

 Without action, your business won’t succeed.
 Make sure that the pay per head company you partner with offers simple deposit methods.
-Ensure the per head company you go with has a great agent payment system.
+Ensure the pay per head company you choose has a great agent payment system.

 You must make quick transactions.
 Players don’t like to wait to get paid.
 You must also pay yourself, your sportsbook business.